twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 First verse: Two roots (mūla), 2 truths, 4 groups of layers & 12 factors with its meanings.
 Three connections, again 2 roots, 3 rounds for existence (vaṭṭas), 3 periods of time, 20 factors of causes & effects, & have to study these 8 points by heart & realize it with practice.
 This is the liberation from saṁsāra.

 Second verse: Base on ignorance (avijjā) & craving (taṇhā), clinging (upādāna), action (kamma) & mind-body arise.
 Like a tree from a seed, & a seed from a tree, which are connecting without break.
 With the cause of kamma & mind-body; & with mind-body & kamma arises.
 In this way these are arising again & again.
-Contemplating with knowledge as many humans, gods & living beings appear are not by the Mahā Brahma’s or God’s Creation.
+Contemplating with knowledge as many humans, gods & living beings appear are not by the Mahā Brahma's or God's Creation.

-First it needs to learn the 8 points, just mentioned in the first verse.
-And then to study the 12 factors of D.A. process.
+First it needs to learn the 8 points, just mentioned in the first verse, and then to study the 12 factors of D.A. process.
 By itself it can be a long lecture for many hours.
 Here only give a short introduction for it.
 After having the basic ideas on it & we can contemplate to find out more by ourselves.
-The Buddha’s Teachings are always practical & developing wisdom faculty.
+The Buddha's Teachings are always practical & developing wisdom faculty.
 Faith without wisdom is blind faith & leading to sufferings.

 Study of the 8 points

-D,A process is the khandha process.
+D.A. process is the khandha process.
 Paṭiccasamuppāda, khandhas & saṁsāra are the same thing.

 1. Two roots: Ignorance & craving, these are the beginning of the 12 links of the D.A. process.
-It doesn’t mean that it is the first cause.
-These are also have their cause.
+It doesn't mean that it is the first cause.
+These also have their causes.
 These are the roots of saṁsāra (rounds of existence), or the root causes of the khandhas.
-Written in the middle of the circle like a wheel axle in bold letters as avijjā & taṇhā.
+Written in the middle of the circle is like a wheel axle in bold letters as avijjā & taṇhā.
 They are turning the samsāric wheel on & on non-stop.

-2. Two truths: It was written in the 1st section bottom layer as samudaya sacca.
-In the 2nd section as dukkha. sacca.
-And then in the 3rd & 4th section as samudaya & dukkha. saccas respectively.
+2. Two truths: It was written in the 1st section bottom layer as samudaya sacca, in the 2nd section as dukkha sacca, and then in the 3rd & 4th section as samudaya & dukkha. saccas respectively.
 Combine the same together & become 2 truths; i.e., samudaya & dukkha saccas.

-3. Four groups of layer: In section ① it’s the layer of the past causes.
-In sec. ② it’s the layer of the present results.
-In sec. ③ is the layer of the present causes.
-In sec. ④ It is the layer of future results.
+3. Four groups of layer: In section ①, it's the layer of the past causes.
+In sec. ②, it's the layer of the present results.
+In sec. ③, it is the layer of the present causes.
+In sec. ④, it is the layer of future results.
 All these are only in different periods of time.
 With combination become 2 layers of the causes & 2 layers of the results.
 Sec. ③ also can be written as the layer of the future causes.

 | 4.
 Twelve factors:
 | Section ① includes avijjā & saṅkhāra – (ignorance & volitional formation).